 Early Life and Educational Background

-In 1925 he began to attend a boarding school which was in Ettersburg Castle.
-During the early years, he wasn’t excelling in mathematics or physics but because of Die Rakete zu den Planetenräumen or the book called By Rocket into Interplanetary Space which he acquired back then, he honed his skills in mathematics and physics because space travel was something which has always fascinated him.
+In 1925 Wernher attended a boarding school at Ettersburg Castle and during his early years there, he didn’t excel in mathematics or physics.
+Then he discovered the book “Die Rakete zu den Planetenräumen” (By Rocket into Interplanetary Space) and this book inspired him to hone his skills in mathematics and physics because space travel was something which had always fascinated him.

-He worked in alliance with the United States army for 15 years for the country’s development of ballistic missiles.
-He was a major part of a military operation which was known as the Project Paperclip, and along with other members of what used to be his “rocket team,” they worked in Fort Bliss, Texas.
+Von Braun worked with the United States army for 15 years for the country’s development of ballistic missiles.
+He was a major part of a military operation known as Project Paperclip, and along with other members of what used to be his “rocket team,” they worked in Fort Bliss, Texas.